xiangshu129/learning_python/chapter04/README.rst

 def func(\*other, name)     Arguments that must be passed by keyword only in calls (3.X) def func(\*, name=value)    Arguments that must be passed by keyword only in calls (3.X)
 ==========================  ================================================================================

+If you choose to use and combine the special argument-matching modes, Python will ask you to follow these ordering rules:

+- In a function call, arguments must appear in this order: any positional arguments (value); followed by a combination of any keyword arguments (name=value) and the *iterable form; followed by the **dict form.
+- In a function header, arguments must appear in this order: any normal arguments (name); followed by any default arguments (name=value); followed by the *name (or * in 3.X) form; followed by any name or name=value keyword-only arguments (in 3.X); followed by the **name form.

 ::